rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 5979.0	93152.0	100320.0	98573.0	101380.0	90366.0	98759.0	100108.0	113079.0	103468.0	98339.0	104441.0	115040.0	Metabolism; Amino Acid Metabolism; Alanine, aspartate and glutamate metabolism
 ```

-PICRUSt can directly connect the OTUs that are contributing to each KO by using the ''metagenome_contributions.py'' script:
+PICRUSt can directly connect the OTUs that are contributing to each KO by using the ''metagenome_contributions.py'' script.
+Here we specify 6 different KO ids.
+Usually the choice of KO ids would be driven by KOs that you are interested in, or KOs that are statistically signficant across your sample groupings.

     metagenome_contributions.py -i otus_corrected.biom -l K01727,K01194,K01216,K11049,K00389,K00449 -o metagenome_contributions.txt

 This is just a regular text file so can browse without conversion: